spotify/threaddump-analyzer/README.md

 * Auto detect if somebody copies a thread dump to the clipboard and spontaneously analyze that.

-* Put an actual thread dump and the expected outcome of analyzing it in test.html and make a test that verifies that analyzing that dump gives the expected result.

 ## DONE
 * Publish the web page using Github pages.